 Uncover the skillet, and remove the rings (unless they’re stuck to the edges of the muffins).
 Use a spatula to flip the muffins over, and replace the rings.

-Cover the skillet again, reduce the heat to medium, and finish cooking until browned on both sides and fully cooked inside (another 15 minutes) The muffins will register at least 200°F on an instant read thermometer placed in the center.
+Cover the skillet again, and finish cooking until browned on both sides and fully cooked inside (another 15 minutes) The muffins will register about 200°F on an instant read thermometer placed in the center.

-Remove the muffins from the skillet and place on a wire rack to cool briefly until just warm, but no longer hot, to the touch.
+Remove the rings, then the muffins from the skillet and place on a wire rack to cool briefly until just warm, but no longer hot, to the touch.
+They will deflate as they cool.

-Split each muffin with a fork by inserting the tines in the center of the muffin along the middle, parallel to the muffin itself, and gently pry open the muffin with your fingers.
+Split each muffin with a fork by inserting the tines in the center of the muffin along the middle, parallel to the muffin itself.
+Gently pry open the muffin with your fingers.
 Serve warm.

 Video